 Fox Sports One, aka FS1, is the home for the ALDS (October 5-11) and ALCS (October 13-21).
 The ALCS will also be broadcast on the traditional Fox channel.
 FS1 is available on Hulu Live TV ($40/month), Playstation Vue ($40/month), Direct TV Now ($35/month), and Sling TV (Blue, $25/month).

 Fox will show the ALCS and the World Series.
-You can pick up this top-rated digital TV antenna for about thirty bucks on Amazon, or go with this nearly-equally-excellent thinline antenna for under $10.
+You can pick up a decent digital TV antenna, or go with this nearly-equally-excellent thinline antenna.
 Fox is available over the air and in some areas with the aforementioned streaming services.